Fiat Chrysler withdraws merger offer for Renault, blames French politics

 The sudden end to the merger talks came after midnight in Paris, after Fiat Chrysler and French government officials had reached a tentative agreement that cleared the way for Renault's board to consider moving forward, people familiar with the situation said.

 Renault's previous alliance and cross-shareholding with Japanese automaker Nissan had loomed all along as a potential snag.
-Nissan Chief Executive Hiroto Saikawa met last week with Renault Chief Executive Jean-Dominique Senard, and said he did not see "any particular negative aspect" to the proposed Renault-Fiat Chrysler merger.
+Nissan Chief Executive Hiroto Saikawa met last week with Renault Chief Executive Jean-Dominique Senard, and said he did not see "any particular negative aspect" to the proposed Fiat Chrysler-Renault merger.

-But people familiar with the situation said Nissan executives were blindsided by the merger proposal.
+But people familiar with the situation said last week Nissan executives felt blindsided by the merger proposal.
 A Nissan spokesman had no immediate comment.

+Nissan had indicated that a full merger between Renault and Fiat Chrysler would significantly alter the structure of Nissan's cross-shareholding alliance with Renault and require a fundamental review of their relationship.

+Senard requested that Fiat Chrysler grant a delay.
+Instead, Fiat Chrysler quickly rejected the request, a person familiar with the events said.

+On the French side, Fiat Chrysler was seen as being in too great a hurry to lock down the deal.
+French officials, however, signaled they saw no need to rush.

-(Reporting by Laurence Frost in Paris; Additional reporting by Peter Henderson in San Francisco; Writing by Joseph White; Editing by Bill Rigby)
+(Reporting by Laurence Frost in Paris; Additional reporting by Giulio Piovaccari in Milan and Peter Henderson in San Francisco; Writing by Joseph White; Editing by Bill Rigby)

 By Laurence Frost